jcobhams/SmartSMSSolutions-API/README.md

 ## ISSUES?

 Am sure there will be.
-I have checked as much as i can but if you find one i missed, please let me know. shoot me a mail about it. `jcobhams@vyrenmedia.com`
+I have checked as much as i can but if you find one i missed, please let me know.

 Enjoy!